sobaniki/GenomicExplorer/README.md

 Please click "install_genomicexplorer.cmd", "install_optional_R.cmd", and "run_genomicexplorer.cmd" to install and start GenomicExplorer.

+## File format
+In GenomicExplorer, several file format for genotype data can be used.

+GenomicExplorer expects VCF (Varinat Call Format), PLINK BED or TSV/CSV formats for many genomics applications.
+The genotype TSV/CSV files compose of n (samples as row) x m (markers as column).
+The rownames or first column should be sample (individual) names/IDs.
+The genotype code should be 0/1/2 (1 is heterozygous) for diploids.

+The marker (map) TSV/CSV files include marker names/IDs, chromosome names/IDs, and positions in chromosome (BP or cM) as the first three columns.

+The phenotype/covariate TSV/CSV files include sample (individual) names/IDs as the rownames or first column.
+The following columns are treated as phenotypes/covariates.

+The some original formats or files may be necessary for Map/QTL, which can be prepared with GenomicExplorer.

+For RNA-seq, count data compose of m (genes as row) x n (samples as column) as TSV/CSV formats.
+Design data compose of n (samples as row) x m (conditions as column) as TSV/CSV formats.

 ## How to use GenomicExplorer

 GenomicExplorer includes various functions for statistical genomics.
 These functions are separated as tabs (Preprocess/GP/GWAS/RNA-seq/Map/QTL/Polyploid/Integrate/Sim) in GenomicExplorer.